olm3ca/PixelbookOSX/README.md

-# Installing Mac OS on the Google Pixelbook - now with working VRAM!
+# Installing Mac OS Mojave on the Google Pixelbook
 We've managed to install GNU/Linux, Windows and a lot of other hacks on this beautiful laptop... so why not Mac OS?

 ## This is a work-in-progress guide.